luyadev/luya/docs/releases/note_1.0.0.md

 - the administration UI is clearly structured and easy to use
 - LUYA is and will always be free to use

 Give LUYA a try!
-We provide kickstarter repositories as well as a an online demo ([https://demo.luya.io/)].
+We provide [kickstarter](https://github.com/luyadev/luya-kickstarter) repositories as well as a an [online demo](https://demo.luya.io/).

 **LUYA 1.0 includes the following components in stable release:**